4GeeksAcademy/react-tutorial-exercises/exercises/02.1-your-first-component/README.md

 // we can call the function as an HTML tag like this:
 <MyFunction />

-// instead of in the typical way using round brackets MyFunction();
+// instead of the typical way of using round brackets MyFunction();
 ```